AleDel/deepdreamer-touchdesigner/README.md

 ## Install caffe module
-make accesible caffe module folder to python. you only need to add the path to the folder "pythonCaffe" to the system variable "PYTHONPATH" or copy module to python module folder
+make accesible caffe module folder to python. you only need to add the path from the folder "pythonCaffe" to the system variable "PYTHONPATH"

 ## Config Touchdesigner 088
 * in preferences, Python module path add path to *path/to/Anaconda/envs/py33/Lib/site-packages*.